cim-unito/XNAT-PIC/README.md

 Users can then click on:

 * **DICOM Converter** to convert the ParaVision® (Bruker, Inc. Billerica, MA) raw data to DICOM standard.
 The converter needs to know the directory of the project in ParaVision® format.
-Once the process is over, a new folder with the DICOM images will be created in the same directory.
+Once the process is over, a new folder with the DICOM images will be created in the same directory
-* **Edit Custom Variables** to open an interface designed with features and functions that allow users to easily group and categorize information regarding preclinical images.
+* **Edit Custom Variables** to open an interface designed with features and functions that allow users to easily group and categorize information regarding preclinical images
 * **Uploader** to import the MR image sessions to XNAT, if your images are already in DICOM The DICOM image dataset can be then uploaded to XNAT.
 XNAT-PIC Uploader can upload a single subject or multiple subjects.
 You need to provide the XNAT webpage address and the login details.
 Then users can create a new project or select a pre-existing one in the drop-down menu, browse to the directory and type the number of custom variables.
-A pop-up window notifies the user once the process is complete.
+A pop-up window notifies the user once the process is complete

 When uploading DICOM images to XNAT the user can also adopt a more complex structure that automatically sets **custom variables** (up to 3) and their values.
 For example, this data tree structure corresponds to the following custom variables and values: